osprey-dcs/grc-atf-fdas/D-3-1_DESIGN_-_Design_and_Architecture.md

 #### 3.7.2 - IRIG Timeserver

 The system utilizes one (1) Timeserver designed hereafter as the "GPS Receiver."
+These features are needed to provide time stamps for data correlation and triggers for synchronized control to the distributed instruments.

 In order to fulfil the system's Timeserver designed functions, a Timeserver with the following minimum capabilities was selected: